whytestalyon/LayeredGraph/README.md

 cd ../fixtures
 ./buildFixturesContainer.sh
 cd ../..
-docker-compose -f local-docker-compose.yml up
+docker-compose up -d
 ```

-Navigate to [0.0.0.0:5000](http://0.0.0.0:5000) to see the server running.
+Navigate to [http://localhost:5000](http://localhost:5000) to see the server running.
 More details are available on the [Docker Deployment wiki page](https://github.com/HudsonAlpha/LayeredGraph/wiki/Docker-Deployment).

 ## License